UCSD-ECEMAE-148/Markdown-Instructions/50-Virtual Machine with DonkeyCar AI Simulator/Donkeysim on an ARM Chip Mac.md

 The car should appear momentarily after you run the same command to start the car if you have configured the host properly.

 And then save and exit

-12. Start the donkey_sim app, and then run ```python3 manage.py drive```
-13. You should be able to go to http://localhost:8887 to control the car.
-Note, it will be easier to control the car if you hook up a joystick.
-Instructions to do that are in the other virtual machine document.
-14. Follow the other document for the rest of the instructions.
-For here on everything should work the same.